Mile of History Association Initiatives

 Signage and Graffiti Issues

 We produced a photographic report of signage issues and submitted report to ward city councilors and Providence’s Director of Department of Public Works.
+In late Spring 2019, most of the reported signs were cleaned of graffiti and badly damaged signage was replaced.
+MoHA continues to advocate to the City to discontinue the practice of bolting signs to the decorative streetlights.

 Tree Well restoration